Petzl Volta Review

 Catch

 The Volta is a springy and stretchy rope that provides an excellent catch when taking lead falls.
-Its 8.6kN fall force and 33% dynamic elongation figures are right in line with our favorite thicker ropes that we often take countless sport falls on at the crag.
+Its 8.6kN fall force and 33% dynamic elongation figures are right in line with our favorite thicker ropes that we often take sport falls on at the crag.

 Value